MainulDip/iOS-study/SwiftLanguageTour/swift-basic.md

 var/let can be initialized inside if/else conditions to work with values that might be missing.
 These values are represented as optionals.
 An optional value either contains a value or contains nil to indicate that a value is missing.
 Write a question mark (?) after the type of a value to mark the value as optional. if not the error will be -> initializer for conditional binding must have Optional type

 ### String Interpolation & Ternary & Optionals:
 There is no "''" single quote in swift.
 All is double quote.
-To declare a character, Character type should be used expricitly.
+To declare a character, Character type should be used explicitly.
 Like let a: Character = "a"

 ```swift
 let title: String? = "MD"